List of fictitious stories in Romance of the Three Kingdoms: Cao Cao's death

-Cao Cao's biography in the Sanguozhi mentions that he died in Luoyang in 220 at the age of 66 (by East Asian age reckoning).
+Cao Cao's biography in Records mentions that he died in Luoyang in 220 at the age of 66 (by East Asian age reckoning).
 Hua Tuo's biography mentions that Cao Cao had Hua Tuo executed when Hua Tuo refused to treat his chronic headaches.
 Cao Cao regretted killing Hua Tuo because his son Cao Chong died from illness, and he believed that Hua Tuo could have cured Cao Chong.
 Hua Tuo's biography does not specify his year of death, but it is certain that he died before 208, the year in which Cao Chong died.
-Therefore, the story in Sanguo Yanyi is entirely fictional.
+Therefore, the story in Romance is entirely fictional.

-The Shiyu (世語) and the Cao Man Zhuan (曹瞞傳) provide more dramatic accounts of the events before Cao Cao's death.
+The Shiyu (世語) and Cao Man Zhuan (曹瞞傳) annotations to Records provide more dramatic accounts of the events before Cao Cao's death.
 The Shiyu account states that Cao Cao wanted to build a palace in Luoyang so he ordered a Zhuolong Shrine (濯龍祠) to be demolished, but blood spilt out from a tree.
 The Cao Man Zhuan account mentions that Cao Cao wanted a pear tree to be moved.
 When the workers uprooted the tree, blood spilt out from its roots, and the workers were all shocked.
 Cao Cao heard about it and went there to take a closer look.
 He was disgusted and felt that it was an unlucky omen.
 He became ill after returning home.